Aditya6101/Aditya6101/Readme.md

 ## I'm a Student, Developer, and Lifetime Learner!!!

-- 🌱 I’m currently learning React, php and Everything...🤣
+- 🌱 I’m currently learning MySQL and Everything...🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Learn new Technologies 💡, Improve my Programming Skills 🛠 and Health 💪
 - ⚡ Fun fact: I love to Play Cricket 🏏 and Listening the Music 🎧